crake7/TrojanC2/README.md

 1. Create a private repository.
 2. Create a personal access token (PAT), instructions [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line/)
-3. Add the token's filename to the .gitignore file.<br>
+3. Add the token's filename to the .gitignore file.
 Optional: Add functionality by modifying the Modules and Config folders.
 4. Compile the trojan to run in the victim's OS.
 5. Send it and enjoy!